adityabaronia/COFFloader/COFF.md

 		}
   	  ```
 	- Other interesting member of ``symbolTable`` structures are ``Value``, ``SectionNumber``, ``Type``, ``StorageClass``.
 Information about these members can be found at ``https://learn.microsoft.com/en-us/windows/win32/debug/pe-format#coff-symbol-table``
- 	- At the end COFF loader is required to execute the entry point function of object file.
-This entry point function and other locally defined function can be found with this:
+ 	- At the end, the COFF loader is required to execute the entry point function of the object file.
+This entry point function and other locally defined functions can be found with this:
   		- ```c
 			if (sTable->StorageClass == 2 && sTable->SectionNumber != 0) {
 				printf("internal function\n");